-- The two players to the left of the dealer (or the player with the dealer button if there is a permanent professional dealer at the table) pay the blinds, one small and one big.
+- The two players to the left of the dealer (or the player with the dealer button) pay the mandatory bets called "blinds" - one small blind and one big blind.

 - Starting at the player on his left the dealer deals every player two cards face down.

-- Starting on the player to the left of the big blind, the players begin the first betting round.
+- Starting at the player to the left of the big blind, the players begin the first betting round.

 - The first player has the option to call, raise or fold.